wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-connect-to-redis-using-memcache-protocol.md

 ## Enable the Web Apps Memcache shim

 In Azure China, Redis Cache can only be managed by Azure PowerShell or Azure CLI.
 However, you can get the necessary information through the following tutorial.

 [AZURE.INCLUDE [azurerm-azurechinacloud-environment-parameter](../includes/azurerm-azurechinacloud-environment-parameter.md)]

 ### Add REDIS_HOST app setting

 The first app setting you need to create is the **REDIS\_HOST** app setting.
 This setting sets the destination to which the shim forwards the cache information.
-The value required for the REDIS_HOST app setting can be retrieved from the **Properties** blade of you.
+The value required for the REDIS_HOST app setting can be retrieved from the following PowerShell Command.

 	$myRedisCache = Get-AzureRmRedisCache -Name "<your cache name>" -ResourceGroupName "<your resource group name>"; $myRedisCache.HostName